SoniaBisinger/Python-exercices/README.md

 -> Day 22 - 20.07.23 - Random function that i've done i the day 18

 -> Day 23 - 21.07.23 - Subroutine

+-> day 24 - 22.07.23 - Subroutine with parameters and "infinity dice" program.
+Again a while loop to ask if user want to play again.